SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 > brew install chromedriver
 ```

 __NOTE: Your system configuration may differ from what's used in the sample above (e.g., Homebrew on MacOS).
-If so, see [the Node installation documentation for package managers](https://nodejs.org/en/download/package-manager/) or download a Node installer for your operating system directly from [the Node downloads page](https://nodejs.org/en/download/) and check out the Getting Started documentation for [ChromeDriver](http://chromedriver.chromium.org/getting-started).__
+If so, see <a href="https://nodejs.org/en/download/package-manager/" target="_blank" rel="noopener noreferrer">the Node installation documentation for package managers</a> or download a Node installer for your operating system directly from <a href="https://nodejs.org/en/download/" target="_blank" rel="noopener noreferrer">the Node downloads page</a> and check out the Getting Started documentation for <a href="http://chromedriver.chromium.org/getting-started" target="_blank" rel="noopener noreferrer">ChromeDriver</a>.__

 ## Launching the runner